 U.S. railroads’ safe, efficient and environmentally friendly service makes it the best in the world.
-In fact, without an efficient rail network, U.S. industries would incur higher costs, and those costs would be passed to you as higher prices on the goods you use every day.
+Without an efficient rail network, U.S. industries would incur higher costs, and those costs would be passed to you as higher prices on the goods you use every day.

 And its railroads — not taxpayers — that pay to maintain and modernize the nearly 140,000-mile rail network.